askmike/bitmex-simple-rest/README.md

   - No complex code
   - No third party libraries
 - Userland control
-  - Passes on response headers such as information on your [rate limit quota](https://www.bitmex.com/app/restAPI#Request-Rate-Limits))
+  - Passes on response headers such as information on your [rate limit quota](https://www.bitmex.com/app/restAPI#Request-Rate-Limits)
   - Allows you to specity timeout & expiration date per call

-In development, but used by my market maker that's running in production.
+Used by my low latency market maker that's running in production.
+I don't think you can go much faster in nodejs without rewriting [Node.js' core http library](https://nodejs.org/api/http.html#http_http_request_options_callback) (if you think you can, feel free to open an issue or propose a PR).

 ## Usage